Clint171/Todo-js/README.md

 * `priority` - The level of importance of the task (can be `high` , `medium` , or `low`)
 * `editors` - (Optional) An array containing the Ids of users who have edit permission on the task.
 * `visibility` - Defines who can see the task (can be `public` , `private` , `editors`, or `group`)
-* `parentTask` - (Optional)
+* `parentTask` - (Optional) The task Id of the task that the task being created is a sub-task of.
+Omit this if not needed.

 #### Getting tasks

-To get all tasks for the currently logged in user , make a `GET` request to `/tasks`
+To get all tasks for the currently logged in user , make a `GET` request to `/tasks`.

+To get pending tasks , make a `GET` request to `/tasks/pending`

+To get ongoing tasks , make a `GET` request to `/tasks/ongoing`

+To get completed tasks , make a `GET` request to `/tasks/completed`

+To get overdue tasks , make a `GET` request to `/tasks/overdue`

-This will return an array of task objects.
-Note, this will only display the tasks that the user owns.
+All these will return an array of task objects matching the query.
+**Note :** this will only display the tasks that the user owns.

 #### Updating tasks

+To update a task, send a `PUT` request to `/tasks/{{taskId}}` where taskId is the id of the task being updated.

+The request body should contain a JSON object with all the fields that are to be changed.

+**Note :** Only the task owner and editors can update a task, or edit it.

 #### Deleting tasks

+To delete a task , send a `DELETE` request to `/tasks/{{taskId}}` where taskId is the id of the task to delete.

+Deleting a task will also delete all its subtasks.
+Deleted tasks cannot be retrieved, so be careful.

+**Note :** Only the task owner can delete a task.

 ### Groups

 #### Creating groups

 #### Getting groups